patroni/patroni/docs/rest_api.rst

 In the JSON body of the ``POST`` request, you must specify at least the ``leader`` field and, optionally, the ``candidate`` and ``scheduled_at`` field if you want to schedule a switchover at a specific time.

-Depending on the situation request might finish with different HTTP status codes and bodies.
+Depending on the situation, requests might return different HTTP status codes and bodies.
 Status code **200** is returned when the switchover or failover successfully completed.
 If the switchover was successfully scheduled, Patroni will return HTTP status code **202**.
 In case something went wrong, the error status code (one of **400**, **412**, or **503**) will be returned with some details in the response body.

 ``DELETE /switchover`` can be used to delete the currently scheduled switchover.